Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 The Inito App

-The Inito device will automatically sync your hormone results to your app.
+The InSight Wireless Reader will automatically sync your hormone results to your app.
 The app will plot your hormone’s numerical values in an easy-to-read chart to allow you to easily see trends.

 I find the Inito charts to be easier to read and more aesthetically pleasing than the Mira charts.
 Inito also will put a color-coded vertical line on your chart on the days where your LH surged, ovulation occurred, and PdG increased to confirm ovulation.